Working with Genie at Engee

 engee.genie.start("/user/app.jl")

-This application allows you to square an entered number, demonstrating how you can create your own applications right in the Engee workspace.
+This application allows you to square the entered number, demonstrating how you can create your own applications right in the Engee workspace.

-If the Engee session has been terminated and the application remains open, the system will generate an error:
+If the Engee session has been completed and the application remains open, the system will issue an error.: